Reading: Appendix D. Threshold Calibration

 python3 scripts/inspect.py --result out/fail_result_5m.json --query "failover_to_frontier==2 && degraded_queue==18 && token_health_min>=0.5"

-When to Reconsider the Threshold
+When to revisit the threshold

 • token_health_min drops below 0.5 more than once a week — the local tier is insufficient.